helidon-io/helidon/docs/mp/server.md

 ## Configuration

-By default, the server uses the MicroProfile Config, but you may also want to use [Helidon configuration](config/introduction.md).
+By default, the server uses the MicroProfile Config, but you may also want to use [Helidon configuration][helidon-configuration].

 In this example, the configuration is in a file, and it includes Helidon configuration options.